The storage and protection of photographic material

 • Paper prints (black and white and colour) - Use polyester sleeves for frequently viewed prints and store in good environmental conditions to avoid condensation inside the sleeve.
 Paper envelopes are used if viewing is infrequent and environmental conditions are poor.
 Use four-flap paper enclosures for photographs with broken or flaking emulsions.
 Large, oversized photographs need to be wrapped individually in large sheets of photographic conservation paper.
 Store flat or upright in suitable boxes taking care not to pack the photographs too tightly.

-• Cased photographs (daguerreotypes and ambrotypes) - NO attempt must be made to remove the photograph from the frame.
+• Cased photographs (daguerreotypes and ambrotypes) - No attempt must be made to remove the photograph from the frame.
 The frame is an integral part of the photograph and should be protected in storage.
 Wrap the cased photograph in archival photographic paper, slip into a paper envelope and box.

 • Glass plate negatives - Place the glass plates in paper envelopes.
 Use four-flap paper enclosures for negatives with cracked and flaking emulsions.
 Store vertically in strong, rigid boxes and add a board divider at every fifth plate.
 This will cushion any accidental knocks to the box and its contents.